 1002 Lozotaenia forsterana larva found at Skircoat Green allotments on Apr.23rd spun up on Raspberry.
 The adult emerged 23 days later.

 1002 Lozotaenia forsterana, Skircoat Green allotments, June 19th 07.
 A field observation.

 1007 Capua vulgana, netted at dusk, Blake Dean, June 7th 2008.

 1009 Philedonides lunana (male), one of several flying by day at Norland Bilberry slopes, Apr.16th 2010.
 Netted by day.
 The males are unusual for micros in that they have pectinate (feathered) antennae.

-1011 Pseudargyratoza conwagana in the kitchen, June 10th 2010.
+1011 Pseudargyratoza conwagana the garden, July 6th 2017.
 Captured by day.
-One of the smaller Tortricidae, so much so that the intricate pattern and colours were all but impossible to make out with the naked eye.
-It wasn't until viewing on the computer monitor that I realised which species I had.
+One of the smaller Tortricidae, so much so that the intricate pattern and colours are all but impossible to make out with the naked eye.